smartinternz02/SBSPS-Challenge-10915-Slient-Speech-Recognition-Automatic-Lip-reading-Model-using-3D-CNN-and-GRU/README.md

  10 pause

-The Model 1 contain's the first part of the project where the lip landmarks are obtained the are converted into tensors
+The Model 1 contain's the first part of the project where the lip landmarks are obtained and are converted into tensors

 Model 2 takes data from dataset folder and identifies the lip landmarks converts them into tensor and then load it into the data loader and runs it through a simple CNN network and training loop